ukncsc/zero-trust-architecture/03-Know-the-health-of-your-users-devices-and-services.md

 The health of your services needs to be monitored.
 An unexpected change in state may indicate an unauthorised change, or malicious activity.
 How this is achieved will depend on the type of service, but ideally this would be carried out programmatically, by interrogating an API provided by the service.

-**Users**
+## Users

-The health of the users accessing services, devices and data should be carefully considered.
+The behaviour of the users accessing services, devices and data should be carefully considered.
 Service and data access decisions need to be based on signals of the user and devices being used for the access.

-Define policies that check the state of the users\' connections.
+Define policies that check the state of users\' connections.
 For example, a user connecting in from a different geographical region to where they are normally based, or activity in the middle of the night may be unexpected.
 Further signals can be requested to improve the integrity of the user action, by asking for another factor of authentication.

 Passwordless authentication (e.g. FIDO2) is an ideal solution which provides strong security with an excellent user experience.
 Consider implementing passwordless authentication for a strong, consistent, and simple authentication experience across all of your services.